Trafficking of Korean women in the United States

 Trafficking of Korean women in the United States has been practiced for over a few decades and is known to be a transnational social problem.
-These women have either been kidnapped, groomed, recruited and usually transported to domestic and or foreign land by use of; threats, coercion, fraud or physical and verbal abuse.
-Korean women have been sexually exploited, forced to commit strenuous labor, and or transport illegal product, such as drugs, that are smuggled by use of their bodies in some cases.
+These women have either been kidnapped, groomed, recruited and usually transported to domestic and or foreign lands by use of threats, coercion, fraud or physical and verbal abuse.
+Korean women have been sexually exploited, forced to commit strenuous labor, and to transport illegal products, such as drugs, that are smuggled by use of their bodies in some cases.
 Trafficking of Korean women has been practiced since the late 1930s in Asia.
 Victims can range from pre-teen years of age to their thirties or later.
-Korean women are often stigmatized in the United States, as being women who are here in the states as sex workers.
+Korean women are often stigmatized in the United States as being women who are in the states as sex workers.
 Over time, U.S. contributions toward combatting human trafficking amongst Korean women have been issued.
-Law enforcement agencies and several departments of U.S. government have provided these women a way out of the trafficking culture, whether they identify as voluntary or involuntary sex workers.
+Law enforcement agencies and several departments of the U.S. government have provided these women a way out of the trafficking culture, whether they identify as voluntary or involuntary sex workers.
 As Korean women, their identity plays a unique role in how different forms of systematic oppression affects them.

 Entertainment and trafficking in the U.S.

-Profits from human trafficking, which includes; the smuggling of drugs by use of human bodies, sex trafficking, and trafficking for labor purposes, annually generate in revenue, over one hundred billion dollars.
+Profits from human trafficking, which includes the smuggling of drugs by use of human bodies, sex trafficking, and trafficking for labor purposes, annually generates over one hundred billion dollars in revenue.
 So, where supply must meet demand in the U.S., the supply of Korean sex workers must meet the demand in Korean entertainment in the U.S. The entertainment culture for Koreans is heavily tied with the sex industry.
-For the Korean entertainment community, trafficking acts as levels of socioeconomic status's.
+For the Korean entertainment community, trafficking acts to shape levels of socioeconomic status.
 In karaoke clubs and bars, women pose as hostesses, accompanied by other men, who drink plenty of alcohol to have a good time.
 These hostesses are not obligated to provide commercial sex there, but in hotel or motel rooms.
 Commercial sex for these workers is an additional fee for their service.
-For masseurs, whom occupy the 'middle-class, perform their work in massage parlors or teahouses.
+For masseurs, whom occupy the 'middle-class', their work is performed in massage parlors or teahouses.
 These women are summoned for their massage service and also asked to provide commercial sex.
-Lastly, lies the 'low-class' of Korean women in the entertainment business in America, prostitutes.
+Lastly lies the 'low-class' of Korean women in the entertainment business in America, prostitutes.
 Street prostitutes solicit sex in urban red-light districts, and receive the lowest pay out of the group.
 In order for the Korean entertainment to flourish, there must be a substantial amount of supply for the demand.